tektoncd/community/teps/0060-remote-resource-resolution.md

 signer: cosign # TBD, see TEP-0091
 ```

-When the bundle is successfully resolved the `ResourceRequest` will be
+When the bundle is successfully resolved the `ResolutionRequest` will be
 updated with both the resource contents and an annotation with the
 digest of the fetched image.